 - Please choose an IATA-approved pet carrier or box with a solid bottom.
 A soft pet carrier should be waterproof and have a breathable mesh at the front.
 Other types of soft bags may not be used for transporting pets.
 The total weight of the pet and its carrier may not exceed 8kg (17lb).

 - In one pet carrier or box, you can carry two adult pets or a maximum of three puppies that are not older than six months, given that the total weight does not exceed 8kg (17lb).

 - Please note that pets cannot travel in Business Class on our intercontinental flights, since there is not enough room under the full-flat seats.

 - Flying can be an exciting experience for pets.
 It is good to offer them food and water well in advance before the flight.
 However, feeding the pet just before the flight is not recommended, since flying can cause nausea for animals.
-You can also reserve a diaper for your pet just in case.
+You can also bring a diaper for your pet just in case.
 Most pets fall asleep on the aircraft.
 A familiar blanket often calms a restless pet.

 - When travelling with your pet, you will board the flight normally with the group mentioned in your boarding pass.

 - Customers with pets are usually seated in the rear of the aircraft.